 Frequently this is something we do not do very well at all, by which I mean following through on our responsibilities.
 But as Jesus is instructing us here in Matthew 7:4, even though it does not say the words, He is encouraging us to understand that we have got to keep going because if we abandon the path that leads to life, then the purpose of God will not be worked out.
 Understand that all of these experiences that we are going through are adding to our wisdom, adding to our understanding of our responsibilities, making us into a better judge, making us into a better king, all of it has a part.
 But we will never fulfill those responsibilities until we are clearly able to assess our responsibility.
 Now, is it important that we are careful in regard to the carrying out of our responsibility?

 Let me show you something very interesting from the life of Jesus in John 20.
-Can you remember the time when he said to the scribes and the Pharisees in Matthew 23, they were to tithe of mint, anise, and cummin, but not reject or not forget about the weightier matters of the law?
+Can you remember the time when He said to the scribes and the Pharisees in Matthew 23, they were to tithe of mint, anise, and cummin, but not reject or not forget about the weightier matters of the law?
 In other words, they were to be careful, even about the little, tiny things.
 Are you careful about little things that fall within the realm of your responsibility?
 Or are you a person who tends to deal carelessly with things?

-I am not talking just about spiritual things, I am talking about the things of life, taking care of your clothes, taking care of your home, taking care of your car, not being careless on the job, not be frivolous about things, but being sober in your approach and trying hard to do things right, to do things neatly and orderly.
+I am not talking just about spiritual things, I am talking about the things of life, taking care of your clothes, taking care of your home, taking care of your car, not being careless on the job, not being frivolous about things, but being sober in your approach and trying hard to do things right, to do things neatly and orderly.
 Do you think that you do not have enough time?
 Do you think it is beneath your dignity?
 Do you think that other people can take care of those things?
-Look at this little vignette from the life of the most important person who has ever trod on the face of this earth.
+Look at this little vignette from the life of the most important Person who has ever trod on the face of this earth.

 The context in these verses is the resurrection.